-Dr. DeNotta coordinates annual conferences for horse owners on equine health at the University of Florida (Healthy Horses Conference), and provides educational programs for both owners and veterinarians on various equine health topics including strangles, management and prevention of infectious disease, colic, diarrhea, vaccination and parasite control programs, foal care and equine emergencies.
-Additional information and equine health care articles can be found under publications and related information links.
+Dr. Sally DeNotta is the equine veterinary specialist at the University of Florida.
+Her extension role includes consulting about equine health and disease, coordinating annual conferences for horse owners at the University of Florida (Healthy Horses Conference), and providing educational programs for both owners and veterinarians on various equine health topics including management and prevention of infectious disease, colic, first aid, vaccination and parasite control programs, foal care and equine emergencies.
+If you are interested in having Dr. DeNotta speak at your equine event, you can contact her here.